Discover how a bimodal integration strategy can address the major data management challenges facing your organization today.

 NOTE: PolyBase is only available on SQL Server 19 and above, and only for Standard SQL Server.

-Connect to Jira Service Desk
+Connect to Jira Service Management

 If you have not already, first specify connection properties in an ODBC DSN (data source name).
 This is the last step of the driver installation.
 You can use the Microsoft ODBC Data Source Administrator to create and configure ODBC DSNs.
-To create an external data source in SQL Server using PolyBase, configure a System DSN (CData Jira Service Desk Sys is created automatically).
+To create an external data source in SQL Server using PolyBase, configure a System DSN (CData Jira Service Management Sys is created automatically).

 You can establish a connection to any Jira Service Desk Cloud account or Server instance.